 Another famous place to try okonomiyaki in Hiroshima is Micchan.
 This restaurant claims to be one of the city’s first, serving up the dish since the 1950s.
 If you're looking for the local's recommendation, they all swear by the one in Hatchobori.

 Finally, if you’re feeling adventurous and you’re after a spicier version of the Japanese dish, head to Lopez Okonomiyaki for jalapeno pepper-style okonomiyaki.

 Between Kabuki & Noh theatre, Sumo matches, tea ceremonies and traditional tea houses, there’s so much more to Japanese nightlife than karaoke bars.
 Get cultured with these top picks and see a whole new side of Japan after dark.

-Japan has a strong museum culture which ranges from educational institutions of peace and human rights, to cutting edge contemporary art museums.
-Here are five must-see museums in Japan.
+From educational institutions of peace & human rights, to cutting-edge contemporary art museums, here are five must-see museums in Japan.